betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 (The pink boxes are the names of the pages; they aren't included in the page)

 ## Design Rationale
-> Explain why your design is appropriate for your audience.
-> Specially, why does your content organization, navigation, and site design/layout meet the goals of your users?
-> How did you employ familiarity to improve the usability of the site for your audience?
-(2-4 sentences)

 - My navigation bar leads to 5 pages as I outlined before.
 - The logo is at the top left corner, the name of the each current page is central-aligned at the top of the page, and the headings have a thin border below them to draw users' attention to main sections and align with the design of many festival websites.